laminas/laminas-navigation/doc/book/zend.navigation.containers.md

 ## Creating containers

-`Zend\Navigation\AbstractContainer` can not be instantiated directly.
-Use `Zend\Navigation\Navigation` if you want to instantiate a container.
+`Laminas\Navigation\AbstractContainer` can not be instantiated directly.
+Use `Laminas\Navigation\Navigation` if you want to instantiate a container.

-`Zend\Navigation\Navigation` can be constructed entirely empty, or take an array or a `Zend\Config\Config` object with pages to put in the container.
-Each page in the given array/config will eventually be passed to the `addPage()` method of the container class, which means that each element in the array/config can be an array, a config object or a `Zend\Navigation\Page\AbstractPage` instance.
+`Laminas\Navigation\Navigation` can be constructed entirely empty, or take an array or a `Laminas\Config\Config` object with pages to put in the container.
+Each page in the given array/config will eventually be passed to the `addPage()` method of the container class, which means that each element in the array/config can be an array, a config object or a `Laminas\Navigation\Page\AbstractPage` instance.

 ### Creating a container using an array